 - Artificial Intelligence: The introduction of cognitive systems is set to change the testing landscape in profound ways and take over many human roles.
 Ironically, even those who look to AI to replace traditional software testing teams admit that largely autonomous applications would still require continuous training to ensure that technological and business goals are met.
 In short, AI will augment rather than replace QA professionals and will create new fields of specialization.

 Over the coming decade, QA and testing as a profession will undoubtedly change.
 However, our future is secure if we are willing to continuously test the boundaries of our knowledge and upgrade the quality of our skills.
 It’s also time for QA professionals to take a seat at the table and communicate in terms of risk, not spend.
 This is how we evolve our roles and increase the value of our contribution.

 For companies who do not have the skills to meet future QA challenges, QA Consultants can help.
 Please contact us here and let’s talk!

-Should you have any questions, please feel free to reach out to me at bbernknopf(at)qaconsultants.com or via LinkedIn.
+Should you have any questions, please feel free to reach out to me at bbernknopf(@)qaconsultants.com or via LinkedIn.